New asymptotic formulas for sums over zeros of functions from the Selberg class: Proof of Theorem

 where $\gamma_{0}$ is the Euler constant. \end{theorem} In a recent works \cite{10} and \cite{17}, new asymptotic formula was given for the generalized Li coefficients.
 To do so, we used two different methods, both of them give the same main term.
 The first is inspired from Lagarias method yields to a sharper error term $O(\sqrt{n}\log n)$, while the second use the saddle-point method. \begin{theorem} \cite{10} \cite{17} Let $F\in{{\mathcal S}}$.
 Then

 where and $\gamma_{0}$ is the Euler constant. \end{theorem} \end{section}

-{\em Acknowledgements.} I am grateful to Prof. Sami Omar for posing this problem and for many helpful discussions.
-We also thank Prof. Guiseppe Molteni and the referee for their valuable comments and suggestions that increased the clarity of the presentation.
+{\em Acknowledgements.} We would like to express our thanks to the anonymous referee for his/her careful reading of the manuscript, comments and suggestions.
+I am also grateful to Prof. Aleksandar Ivi\'c and Prof. Maciej Radziejewski for their suggestions that increased the clarity of the presentation.